1. Get pre-approved

 - It does NOT need to be the same amount as your end amount you pay to the bank (just make sure it’s not more than the cash you have!)

-- Just double check with your solicitor / conveyancer they’re happy with the amount and quite often the larger the amount of deposit the more of a show of strength it might be if you’re up against competition.
+- Just double check with your solicitor / conveyancer they’re happy with the amount of deposit you want to put and quite often the larger the amount of deposit the more of a show of strength it might be if you’re up against competition.

 5. When do you pay for the costs involved?